HMB3/habitatIntersect/README.md

 This code is being developed at UNSW, as part of a project investigating Invertebrate conservation in the North East Forests of New South Wales.
-The is to create a pipeline that rapidly assesses the habitate suitability of large suites of species under current condictions.
+The is to create a pipeline that rapidly assesses the habitat suitability of large suites of species under current conditions.
 It could be used to assess the distribution of any species (e.g. bats, reptiles, etc).